 Enjoy our travel blog full of great worldwide destinations and fun things to do when you get there.
-Whether you are planning a last-minute business trip, or planning ahead for your next family vacation, search TravNow for thousands of top hotels, then book, and travel now.
+Whether planning a last-minute business trip, or planning ahead for your next family vacation, you'll SAVE NOW when you BOOK NOW with TravNow.

 Located at the western side of St. Louis, Missouri, Chesterfield is the 14th biggest city in Missouri, but one of the most popular for road trippers and weekend vacationers.
 Outdoorsy travelers and city slickers combine in Chesterfield, where guests can step into the inner city for a booming local arts scene, or head over to a local park with nature paths and beautiful, natural sights.

 There are some adventures to be had and fun things to do in Chesterfield.
 There are forests and farmlands to the outskirts, and nightlife to the city’s interior.

 Foodies are in for a big thrill with the numerous restaurants in the area.
 American, European, and Italian cuisine are in abundance, but travelers can also expect Asian, Mexican, Indian, Sushi, and Thai fare with the occasional dalliance into fast food chains.

 Cape Girardeau has a rich and significant American history as one of the posts for Ulysses S. Grant—a commanding general for Union soldiers towards the end of the Civil War.
 The legendary man visited this city for a mere 5 days, but it was long enough for him to get his bearings and become a greater leader for Union armies.

 There are several statues and monuments dedicated to Grant throughout Cape Girardeau, as well as museum exhibits and antique information libraries that detail his accomplishments and life.